run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/get-started/installation-and-upgrade/download-software.md

     In the knowledge, we'll use the PostgreSQL with download of official repository.

-The CITSmart Enterprise is consistent with PostgreSQL 9.2 or higher and the download will be done when configure the packages.
+The CITSmart Enterprise is consistent with PostgreSQL 9.2 and the download will be done when configure the packages.

 It's recommended that the Oracle or MSSQL Installation to be done as the information and best practices of each manufacturer: